SubhanAli94/XamarinLearning/README.md

 # Time taking tasks
 1. It took me alot while designing Home Screen.
 Because there is not option nativey to align items in grid for a list of data.
 ### Final Approach
 1. I used ListView with two items in Same ViewCell using Grid.
-I created a model and pass two items params as references in model's constructor and while iterating the list I used to iterate two position ahead to avoid any dublicate entry in same ListView cell.
+I created a model and pass two list items' params as references in model's constructor and while iterating the list I used to iterate two position ahead to avoid any dublicate entry in same ListView cell.